 When the phone supports newer technology, the number of antennas increase.
 A phone that supports 5G technology has at least one additional antenna compared to a phone that supports 4G technology.
 As the antenna size decreases, it is possible to add more antennas to a device, although the size of the phone increases due to screen requirements.
 Likewise, when the amount of data transmitted increases, the amount of antennas naturally needs to increase.

 More about antennas

-Antennas inside the cell phone are very compact in these days, the length of an antenna is only two millimeters.
+Antennas inside a cell phone are very compact in these days, the length of an antenna is only two millimetres.
 A cell phone contains at least one radio antenna, called the primary cellular antenna.
 The primary cellular antenna is extremely important because it is used to communicate.
 Typically, this is the only cellular antenna that transmits.
 Therefore, it has many specifications and requirements to meet, for example, SAR requirements.
 Transmitting antennas are usually placed on the bottom of the phone.
-This is both because the human head decreases the transmission and as the antenna is placed further, less radiation is absorbed by the user’s head.
+This is because the human head decreases the transmission and as the antenna is placed further, less radiation is absorbed by the user’s head.

 As you know, your phone also has other attributes in addition to transmitting and receiving phone calls.
 For these purposes your phone also includes separate antennas for Wi-Fi, Bluetooth, NFC (near field communication) and GPS (global positioning system).
 What antennas are included in your phone depends on the manufacturer.

 In these days’ antennas are added to many different wireless devices and platforms.
 You can find antennas in watches, rings, smart houses and even on clothes.
 Therefore, the number of antennas will increase in the world and the importance of antenna testing is growing with it.